robinparky/prolucidComPIL/README.md

 [McDonald, W. H. et al. MS1, MS2, and SQT-three unified, compact, and easily parsed file formats for the storage of shotgun proteomic spectra and identifications.
 Rapid Commun.
 Mass Spectrom.
 18, 2162–2168 (2004).](http://dx.doi.org/10.1002/rcm.1603)

-MS2 files can be generated from instrument RAW files using a tool such as [RawExtractor](http://fields.scripps.edu/) or [RawConverter](http://fields.scripps.edu/)
+MS2 files can be generated from instrument RAW files using a tool such as  [RawConverter](http://fields.scripps.edu/rawconv/)

 #### Input file format